 Statement of Non-Discrimination

-The University admits to its programs qualified students of any age, race, gender, color, nationality or ethnic origin.
-Applicants should understand that the central mission of Divine Mercy University is the development of a Christian approach to the psychological sciences.
-The University welcomes qualified students of any religious faith; nonetheless, all students who seek admission must sincerely desire to share the University’s mission and objectives.
-Given its distinct and unique goal of integrating with the Catholic view of the person, the degree programs at the University differ from traditional programs in their approach, while maintaining the rigor in both the quantity and quality of clinical training.
+Divine Mercy University admits qualified students of any age, race, sex , religion, color, nationality, or ethnic origin.
+Applicants should understand that the central mission of Divine Mercy University is the development of a Christian approach to mental health science and practice.
+The University welcomes qualified students from both faith and non-faith-based worldviews; nonetheless, all students who seek admission must sincerely desire to share the University’s mission and objectives and respect the University’s Catholic-Christian identity and approach.
+Given its distinct and unique goal of integrating human sciences with the Catholic view of the person, the degree programs at the University will differ from non-religious programs in their approach, while maintaining the rigor in both the quantity and quality of education and clinical training.

 Disability Support Services